‘Mitchell’s playing is highly emotional and intellectually curious … very tender yet raw and passionate.’

 Priya Mitchell grew up in Oxford and studied with David Takeno at the Yehudi Menuhin School and with Zachar Bron in Germany.
 She was then chosen as the British representative of the European Concert Halls Organisation ‘Rising Stars’ Series, this success led to highly acclaimed tours and performances with, amongst others, the Royal Philharmonic Orchestra, BBC Symphony Orchestra, BBC Philharmonic Orchestra, Bournemouth Symphony Orchestra, English Chamber Orchestra, London Mozart Players, the Scottish Chamber Orchestra, the Royal Liverpool Philharmonic and the Philharmonia.

-This year sees the 18th anniversary of Priya’s highly acclaimed Oxford Chamber Music Festival with the British composer Sally Beamish in residence.
+This year sees the 20th anniversary of Priya’s highly acclaimed Oxford Chamber Music Festival.
 Her artistic directorship of this unusual and much acclaimed festival inspired The Daily Telegraph to call it ‘a musical miracle.’

 In the current season Priya performs Mendelssohn Violin Concerto D minor and Philip Glass violin concerto in Stockholm, Schumann Concerto in Düsseldorf, Mozart Concertos in Munich and Piazzolla’s Four seasons in Mecklenburg Vorpommern festival.
 She will also play several times at the Wigmore hall and return to the Kuhmo Chamber Music Festival amongst many others.